michael-sumner/go-make-things/content/articles/2020/2020-05-01-how-vanilla-js-proxies-work.md

 The first argument is the object to turn into a Proxy, and the second is a `handler` with *getter* and *setter* functions that should whenever someone tries to get or set data on the object.

+We should also add a `deleteProperty` function that will run if a property is ever deleted from the object.

 ```js
 var wizardsProxy= new Proxy(wizards, handler);
 ```